joeldevelops/theater_seating_api/README.md

 You should see the db image downloaded, the server boot up, and should be accessible as before.

 ## Activating the Seating Algorithm

+### Swagger
+All the below requests can also be activated by Swagger, pasting in the bodies from the cURL commands will work fine.
+Start the server and visit [the Swagger URL.](http://localhost:8080/apidocs/#/)

 As this codebase interacts with a MongoDB database there is an initial step required for a quick test run of the code.
 However this step is easy with the `make` command: